-This web map visually represents industrial air pollution information to citizens across the United States by mapping the relative risk from air pollution that industrial facilities pose to the human health of their communities and how those risks might change over time.
-Facility pollution information comes from the Toxic Release Inventory (TRI) , an inventory by the United States Environmental Protection Agency (EPA) and the States to collect data annually on releases and transfers of certain toxic chemicals from industrial facilities.
+This web map visually represents the chronic health relative risk to communities from toxic chemical industrial air releases and how those potential risks might change over time (figure 1).
+Facility pollution information comes from the Toxic Release Inventory (TRI) dataset collected by the United States Environmental Protection Agency (EPA).
+The EPA collects and processes data annually on releases and transfers of certain toxic chemicals from industrial facilities.
 TRI facilities are depicted as circles with colors that correlate to a risk screening value that is based on modeled output data from the EPA's Risk Screening Environmental Indicators (RSEI) model for assessing TRI data.
-RSEI is a screening model, not a risk assessment that allows one to make a direct link a facility’s chemical release to harm being caused to a specific population or location.
+RSEI is a screening model, not a risk assessment that allows one to make a direct link to a facility’s chemical releases to potential harm being caused to a specific population in a location.
 As with any model, a number of simplifying assumptions are made.